Enclosure

 If you want people to perceive things as being contained together, put a fence around them.

 As a species, we are very comfortable with the ideas of containers.
 We have containers for food, money, people, ideas, etc. Everywhere we look, we are confronted with items designed to hold other items.
-As such a container—or an enclosure for things—is something we readily identify.
+As such a container—or an enclosure—is something we readily identify.

-Consider, for instance, the random selection of objects shown below:
+Consider, for instance, the random collection of objects shown below:

 Of course, enclosure is not the only way that we can accomplish this linking of objects.
-In the page on [proximity and separation], we saw that we can force people to see groupings of these objects by placing them close together.
-In the page on [alignment] we also saw that simply making a spatial connection can do the same.
+In the page on proximity and separation, we saw that we can force people to see groupings of these objects by placing them close together.
+In the page on alignment we also saw that simply making a spatial connection can do the same.
 Both of those approaches create this linking without any additional elements added.
-However, there are times we are not able to change the arrangement of objects on a page (for instance, the $xy$ values of our data), and this is when enclosure comes in handy.
+However, there are times we are not able to change the arrangement of objects on a page (for instance, the $xy$ values of our data), and this is when enclosure becomes an important tool to understand.

-In the photo above, you probably just assume that the woman in front is in some kind of relationship with the man behind and to the left.
+In the photo above, you probably just assume that the woman in front is in some kind of special relationship with the man behind and to the left.
 But there is really no reason to assume that, other than the fact that they are connected by this enclosure.
 In fact, this is an AI generated image, and these are not real people and have no relationship to one another!
-The story you are telling yourself about this image is all via the suggestive power of enclosure.
+The story you are telling yourself about these two ‘people’ is all via the suggestive power of enclosure.

 Enclosure in data visualizations #

 When thinking about how to use enclosure in data visualizations, we can take the same approach as above.
-Consider if you had a series of points in a scatterplot and you wanted to call out a subset.
+Consider if you had a series of points in a scatterplot and you wanted to call out a subset of these points.
 For instance, maybe you had the median housing price in the USA since 2000, and you wanted to call out the collapse of the housing market around 2008.
 One way that you could do this is to draw a line around the points.

 Doing so, makes it clear that you are labeling this data.
 But the fact that the plot has a line, and the outline is the same, might make it feel cluttered.
 You can avoid this by using a filled shape instead.